-Berry Poppins Winterberry is a multi-stemmed deciduous shrub with a more or less rounded form.
+Wildfire Winterberry is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This shrub will require occasional maintenance and upkeep, and usually looks its best without pruning, although it will tolerate pruning.
+This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;